orchestr7/ktoml/README.md

 ![Run diKTat](https://github.com/akuleshov7/ktoml/actions/workflows/diktat.yml/badge.svg)

 Fully Native and Multiplatform Kotlin serialization library for serialization/deserialization of [toml](https://toml.io/en/) format.
-Uses native `kotlinx.serialization`, provided by Kotlin.
+Uses native [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization), provided by Kotlin.
 This library contains no Java code and no Java dependencies.
 We believe that TOML is actually the most readable and user-friendly **configuration file** format.
 So we decided to support this format for the `kotlinx` serialization library.